Terkwood/BUGOUT/admin/fcos/README.md

 We have packer files, some example bash scripts, you name it.

+## Getting started

+You need to [install packer](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli) on a local machine which will drive the deployment.

 ## Where is the most recent FCOS version shown?

 [Look at their downloads page](https://getfedora.org/coreos/download).